glitchgirl/notes/Yext/notes.md

 # Module 5:
 ## Data modeling in Yext

+-- need to finish this section, assessment was busted--
 - Principles of data modeling
 - difference between entity types and fields
     - entities are things